 “Removing valuable agricultural and bio-diverse habitat from the Somerset Levels benefits no-one, especially when other more suitable brownfield sites could be used” (Local resident Charles Lock)

-The proposed solar farm extension will cover grades 2 and 3a farmland, classified as BMV land - ‘best and most versatile’ and according to DEFRA should not be used for energy-based projects.
+More than 90% of the proposed solar farm extension will cover grade 3a farmland, classified as BMV land - ‘best and most versatile’ and according to DEFRA should not be used for energy-based projects.
 Our farmers are custodians of our countryside, and the sector manages some 72% of UK land.
-Farmers support biodiversity conservation, food alleviation, climate change mitigation and a host of other important public good services and delivery.
+Farmers support biodiversity conservation, flood alleviation, climate change mitigation and a host of other important public good services and delivery.
 Agriculture underpins rural communities, local infrastructure and tourism.
 (Trade and Agriculture Commission, March 2021)

 “This Government is focused on Energy Security when Food Security is being taken for granted.
 The population of the UK is 67.2 million productive farmland is crucial should we need to be self-sufficient which has been brought home in light of the Ukrainian conflict.
 We need to preserve and protect Farmland and place solar projects on roof space and brownfield sites” (Local farmer Samantha Small)